 What interventional procedures may be performed during cardiac catheterization?

-During balloon angioplasty, a balloon is inserted into the narrowed blood vessel by catheter, which helps expand it and improve blood flow to the heart.
+During balloon angioplasty, a balloon is inserted into the narrowed blood vessel by a catheter, which helps expand it and improve blood flow to the heart.

 Where is cardiac catheterization performed and who does it?

-Learn more about The most important heart surgery hospitals in Turkey
+Learn more about: The most important heart surgery hospitals in Turkey.

 Cardiac catheterization generally takes 30 minutes, but the preparation and recovery time adds several hours to the procedure time (five to nine hours or more).

-- Allergy to IVP dye / contrast agent, Allergy to iodine
+- Allergy to iodine

 - Allergy to rubber/latex products

 Your doctor may want to stop or adjust your doses several days before or on the day of the procedure, especially: